 Our established partnerships include:

-- Close working with the Devolved Administrations of Scotland, Wales and Northern Ireland to provide UK-wide systems, including a UK-wide research ethics service
+- Close working with the Devolved Administrations of Scotland, Wales and Northern Ireland to provide UK-wide systems, including a UK-wide research ethics service and an NHS / HSC compatibility programme.

 - The partnerships which underpin the Integrated Research Application System (IRAS)